programs4all/TimesTable/README.md

 # TimesTable
 A times table.
 Takes int input and prints int columns and rows and their products to a text file.

-# needed changes
+# Changes Needed
-currently not formatted to products over 1000, meaning inputs > 31 will return not formatted correctly.
+Currently not formatted to products over 1000, meaning inputs > 31 will return not formatted correctly.